owid/owid-datasets/datasets/Political Regimes — V-Dem (2019)/README.md

 - "Palestine/Gaza" (1948–66 and 2007–18): 0 every year.
 - "Palestine/West Bank" (1948–49 and 2003–18): 0 in 1948–49, 2008–12, and 2015–18; 1 in all other years.

-We decided to drop Palestine/British Mandate for 1948.
+We at OWID have decided to drop Palestine/British Mandate for 1948.

 Second, there are Somalia and Somaliland: